sourcehut-mirrors/chawan/doc/troubleshooting.md

 ## It crashes?

 Please open a ticket that describes how to reproduce the crash.
-Don't forget to include a stack trace - that's the wall of text you see after your buffer disappeared.
+Don't forget to include a stack trace - that's the text (typically a line or two) you see after your buffer disappeared.

 If you don't see a stack trace, try:
 `cha example.org -o start.console-buffer=false 2>err.log`.
 Then check the